Kharadar

 Kharadar (کھارادر) is a neighbourhood in District South of Karachi, Pakistan.
 Kharadar and the adjacent communities of Mithadar and Jodia Bazaar together form what is regarded as the original core of Karachi.

 Etymology

-Kharadar literally means Brackish Gate in both Sindhi and Urdu.
+Kharadar means Brackish Gate in Urdu and ‘‘Saltwater Gate’’ in Sindhi.

 Location

 Kharadar is located in central Karachi, near the Port of Karachi.
 Together with the adjacent community of Mithadar, it forms what is regarded as the original core of Karachi, when the city was known as "Kalachi Jo Goath."
 The combined area of the two is approximately 35 square kilometers.

 History

 The neighbourhood was named after one of two gates to the old city of Karachi built in 1729 – the other being Mitha Dar or "Sweet Gate," (referring to the potable, fresh water of the Lyari River) which is now the name of the neighborhood adjacent to the northern edge of Kharadar.
 Both gates were torn down in 1860 after the British conquered Sindh 13 years earlier.